Long Distance Moving Survey Uncovers Good and Bad News for Canadians

 Long distance moving has skyrocketed!

-Before we do a deeper dive into the results of the survey, it’s important to take a high level look at the current state of long distance moving in Canada, and the trends we’ve seen in 2020 and 2021.
+Before we do a deeper dive into the results of the survey, it’s important to take a high level look at some recent data for long distance moving in Canada, and the trends we saw in 2020 and 2021.

-Over the past year, BigSteelBox has seen a huge increase in the number of long distance moves we’ve completed for customers across Canada.
+From mid-2020 to the end of 2021, BigSteelBox saw a huge increase in the number of long distance moves we completed for customers across Canada.
 Since 2015, the average growth in the number of long distance moves we complete each year was 12%.
-However, from 2019 to 2020, the increase was 33%, and we expect to see an increase of 25% from 2020 – 2021*.
+However, from 2019 to 2020, the increase was 33%, and we expected to see an increase of 25% from 2020 – 2021*.

 Total Number of BigSteelBox Long Distance Moves by Year